dolfolife/dolfolife/user-manual/README.md

 ## Best ways to communicate with me

 - I use Slack to keep in touch with my team, colleagues, and friends.
 You can find me on Kubernetes, Cloud Foundry, or Knative Slack by mentioning @dolfo.
+- You can reach me via email at me@dolfo.codes.
+- Follow my blog at [dolfo.codes](https://dolfo.codes) for thoughts on software engineering, team leadership, and event-driven architectures.
+- Connect with me on [LinkedIn](https://linkedin.com/in/dolfolife) or [GitHub](https://github.com/dolfolife).

 ## How I best receive feedback